Self Regional named new depot site for Mother’s Milk Bank

 The Mother’s Milk Bank of South Carolina collects donations across the state from mothers who have a milk surplus or those who are in the process of weaning their children.
 In order to accommodate the large number of mothers who wish to donate, drop off spots, (or “depots”) are located throughout the state.

-Elizabeth Gary RN, BSN, CLC, Lactation Consultant at Self Regional Healthcare’s Women’s Center said, “This is a huge opportunity for us to allow mom’s who have excess breast milk the opportunity to give back.
+Chance Smith, RN, CLC, Lactation Consultant at Self Regional Healthcare’s Women’s Center said, “This is a huge opportunity for us to allow mom’s who have excess breast milk the opportunity to give back.
 In general, the process is easy, very similar to donating blood!
 A mom wishing to donate contacts the Milk Bank, fills out a form, has simple blood work done, and completes a phone interview.
 Once approved, the mom receives a donor packet and ID number.
 She can drop her milk off at the closest available depot after making an appointment.
 There are several drop sites around South Carolina.
 However, Self Regional Healthcare is one of only four sites in the upstate, which makes it even more convenient for moms in our area who wish to help mothers who can’t or are too sick to provide precious lifesaving breast milk to their baby.”

 Once the milk is dropped off, it is gently pasteurized at 62.5 degrees Celsius and is tested for bacteria.
 Once those steps are complete, the milk is ready for storage in the deep freeze until delivery.